Types of Providers

 After completing the education and certification, Nurse Practitioners are able to take histories, examine and treat, prescribe medications, and follow patients long-term.
 NPs also work closely with the Physicians.

-We’re proud to have three wonderful Nurse Practitioners on our team of Providers:
+We’re proud to have four wonderful Nurse Practitioners on our team of Providers:

 Terri Bailey, who previously worked as a nurse in the Neonatal Intensive Care Unit at Magee Women’s Hospital, and who sees patients in our Squirrel Hill/Greenfield Office.